Microsoft MFA: How to Set Up Authentication Using the Microsoft Authenticator App

 Retiree and Alumni Outlook password screen

-To continue setting up MFA using the Microsoft Authenticator app, you must download the Authenticator app from the App store or Google Play store on your personal phone device.
+5. The next screen tells you to install the Microsoft Authenticator app from the App Store or Google Play Store on your personal phone device.

 Microsoft Authenticator App